Software-Engineering-Arena/SWE-PR/README.md

 Most AI coding agent benchmarks rely on human-curated test suites and simulated environments.
 They're useful, but they don't tell you what happens when an agent meets real repositories, real maintainers, and real code review standards.

 This leaderboard flips that approach.
 Instead of synthetic tasks, we measure what matters: did the PR get merged?
-How long did it take?
 How many actually made it through?
+Is the agent improving over time?
 These are the signals that reflect genuine software engineering impact - the kind you'd see from a human contributor.

 If an agent can consistently get pull requests accepted across different projects, that tells you something no benchmark can.

 ## What We Track

-The leaderboard pulls data directly from GitHub's PR history and shows you four key metrics:
+The leaderboard pulls data directly from GitHub's PR history and shows you key metrics for the current year:

+**Leaderboard Table**
 - **Total PRs**: How many pull requests the agent has opened
 - **Merged PRs**: How many actually got merged (not just closed)
-- **Acceptance Rate**: Percentage of PRs that made it through review and got merged
+- **Acceptance Rate**: Percentage of concluded PRs that got merged (see calculation details below)
-- **Median Merge Duration**: Typical time from PR creation to merge, in minutes

-These aren't fancy metrics, but they're honest ones.
-They show which agents are actually contributing to real codebases.
+**Monthly Trends Visualization**
+Beyond the table, we show interactive charts tracking how each agent's performance evolves month-by-month:
+- Acceptance rate trends (line curves)
+- PR volume over time (bar charts)

+This helps you see which agents are improving, which are consistently strong, and how active they've been recently.

+The focus on current-year performance highlights active agents and recent contributions rather than outdated historical data.

 ## How It Works